-Prior to his untimely death in a light plane crash in November 2007, Edwin W. Lewis Jr. served NASA for 18 years as a research pilot at the Dryden Flight Research Center, Edwards, Calif., and the Ames Research Center, Moffett Field, Calif.
-Lewis flew a variety of research and mission support aircraft during his 10 years at Dryden, including NASA's DC-8 airborne science laboratory, a modified Gulfstream-III, Beechcraft B-200 King Air, Lockheed YO-3A and the Beechcraft T-34C Turbo Mentor.
+Prior to his untimely death in a light plane crash in November 2007, Edwin W. Lewis, Jr., served NASA for 18 years as a research pilot at the Dryden (now Armstrong) Flight Research Center, Edwards, CA, and the Ames Research Center, Moffett Field, CA. Lewis flew a variety of research and mission support aircraft during his 10 years at Dryden, including NASA's DC-8 airborne science laboratory, a modified Gulfstream-III, Beechcraft B-200 King Air, Lockheed YO-3A, and the Beechcraft T-34C Turbo Mentor.
 He also served as Dryden's Aviation Safety Officer.

-Lewis was born in New York City and began flight training as a Civil Air Patrol cadet in 1951, ultimately earning his commercial pilot's certificate in 1958.
-He received a Bachelor of Arts degree in biology from Hobart College, Geneva, N.Y., and entered the U.S. Air Force through the Reserve Officer Training Corps.
-Following pilot training he was assigned to Moody Air Force Base, Ga., as an instructor pilot, for both the T-33 and T-37 aircraft.
+Lewis began flight training as a Civil Air Patrol cadet in 1951, ultimately earning his commercial pilot's certificate in 1958.
+He received a Bachelor of Arts degree in biology from Hobart College, Geneva, NY, and entered the U.S. Air Force through the Reserve Officer Training Corps.
+Following pilot training he was assigned to Moody Air Force Base, GA, as an instructor pilot, for the T-33 and T-37 aircraft.
 He served in Vietnam from 1965 through 1966, where he was a forward air controller, instructor and standardization/evaluation pilot, flying more than 1,000 hours in the O-1 "Bird Dog."